fadeevab/cocoon/README.md

     let encoded = db.try_to_vec().unwrap();

-    // Don't use the hard-coded password in the real life!
+    // Don't use hard-coded password in real life!
     // It could be a user-supplied password. let cocoon = Cocoon::new(b"secret password");